ajs117/Coding-Demonstrators/README.md

 - ClockHands (C#): Calculates the angle between the hands on a clock at a specified time.

 - METAR decoder (WIP) (C#): Decodes METAR weather data (with in-built airport database)

+- Vending Machine (C#): Simulates a vending machine (and storing of coins but not items)